Best car stereos for 2022

-Pioneer AVH-221EX DVD receiver — Affordable touchscreen display and wireless convenience
+Pioneer DMH-WC5700NEX digital media receiver — Modular installation option and wireless convenience

 Audio/Video features: To back up their heritage of great sound, Pioneer included a 13-band equalizer and digital time alignment to ensure your listening position is the best position.
+Using the stereo's robust customization capabilities and Pioneer's CarAVAssist app, you can also tweak its onscreen display.
+A built-in HD Radio® tuner gives you ultra-clear radio from participating stations in your area.
 Preamp outputs let you add amplifiers for more power and oomph from your sound.
-You can also feed video to additional backseat screens.
-There's even a video input for a backup camera.
+There's a video input for a backup camera and you can also feed video to additional backseat screens.

-JVC KD-T91MBS CD receiver — A tough, marine-grade stereo with lots of features
+JVC KD-TD71BT CD receiver — A simple CD stereo with lots of features

 Phone integration features: This stereo's USB port will charge your iPhone, as well as let you play and control the music on your phone.
 Its built-in Bluetooth can be paired to two different phones simultaneously.
 You can even use Amazon Alexa voice control for simple audio controls, hands-free phone calls, traffic updates, and weather information.

-Alpine Halo9 iLX-F309 digital multimedia receiver — Huge 9" display and fits in a 2" tall dash opening
+Alpine Halo11 iLX-F411 digital multimedia receiver — Huge 11" display and fits in a 2" tall dash opening

 RetroSound Hermosa digital media receiver — Classic styling for vintage vehicles

 What you need to know: We sell several stereo options for vintage cars, but this one is easily the most popular.
-RetroSound's Hermosa infuses the venerable shaft-style radio design with modern features, like Bluetooth, a USB port, and a switchable color display.
-It's old-school shaft system make it a great choice for folks who want to add modern conveniences to classic older vehicles.
+RetroSound's Hermosa infuses the venerable shaft-style radio design with modern features, like Bluetooth connectivity, a USB port, and a switchable color display.
+Its old-school shaft system makes it a great choice for folks who want to add modern conveniences to classic older vehicles.